MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/getting-started.md

 ## Step 4 - Navigation events

-You navigated to URL using `ICoreWebView2::Navigate` in [step 3](#step-3---create-a-single-webview-within-the-parent-window).
+You navigated to URL using `ICoreWebView2::Navigate` in [Step 3](#step-3---create-a-single-webview-within-the-parent-window).
 During navigation, WebView fires a sequence of events that the host is able to listen to in the following order: `NavigationStarting`, `SourceChanged`, `ContentLoading`, `HistoryChanged`, and then `NavigationCompleted`.
 To learn more, see [Navigation events][HostingWebview2ReferenceICoreWebView2NavigationEvents].

 ![navigationEvents][ImageNavigationEvents]